mvolkmann/blog/src/warp.md

 ## Settings

-To view and modify settings, select Warp ...
+There are several ways to view and modify settings:

+- Select Warp ...
 Settings ...
-Settings or press cmd-,.
+Settings.
+- Open the "Warp Essentials" panel by clicking the button on the right side of the title bar and click the gear icon.
+- Press cmd-,

 <img alt="Warp Settings" style="width: 80%"
   src="/blog/assets/warp-settings.png?v={{pkg.version}}"